letsdrink/ouzo/docs/utils/strings.rst

 isNotBlank
 ~~~~~~~~~~
-Method checks if string is not blank.
+Checks if string is not blank.

 **Parameters:** ``$string``